-Operational efficiencies and situational awareness are maximized through OT system data integration with business systems including, but not limited to, LIMS, CMMS, WIMS and GIS.
+Operational efficiencies and situational awareness are maximised through OT system data integration with business systems including, but not limited to, LIMS, CMMS, WIMS and GIS.
 Large integrated networks increase the number of threat vectors to the control system, the cost and complexity of the implementation, and the resource costs associated with monitoring and maintaining that system.
 Consequently, utilities must carefully weigh the value of efficiency gains against risk and costs.

-Defense In Depth Techniques
+Defence In Depth Techniques

 For complex integrated networks, risk management is achieved through the application of defense in depth techniques.
-These methodologies offer boundary protection, layers of defense against insider and outsider threats and may also limit the scope of an attack when a network is compromised.
+These methodologies offer boundary protection, layers of defence against insider and outsider threats and may also limit the scope of an attack when a network is compromised.
 Defense in depth relies on an array of techniques which range from technology, topology, people, policies and procedures (voluntarily and systemically enforced), network monitoring and system maintenance.